-(Updated: 4/24/20) On Thursday, April 23rd, the House approved $484 billion package to help small businesses.
+(Updated: 4/24/20) On Thursday, April 23rd, the House approved a $484 billion package to help small businesses.
 This includes $310 billion for additional Paycheck Protection loans.
 The SBA has yet to re-open the application process.
 We will continue to update this post as we learn more.

 The Xendoo team is here to help with getting your books caught up, preparing and filing your taxes, or just to talk about the relief efforts available.
 Click here to book a no-cost, no-commitment consultation.

 Before we get started, here are the resources we’ve published about the Paycheck Protection Program: